What's the latest on European travel restrictions?

 - Travellers from the EU/EEA or Switzerland will need to provide a negative PCR test result upon arrival, but they won’t need to self-isolate.

-- Arrivals from other countries including the UK will need to self-isolate upon arrival and take another PCR test.
+- Arrivals from other countries including the UK will need to self-isolate upon arrival and take a second PCR test.

 Slovenia